 Pain Management and Scarring

 A person who chooses the FUE method will have significantly less pain because there was no actual removal of skin or scar that needs healing.
 Those who have FUT will experience more discomfort, and pain and need time for healing since part of their scalp’s skin was literally removed from the back of their head.
-However, both methods are not extremely painful and are done as an outpatient procedure.
+However, both methods are not extremely painful and are done as an outpatient procedures.
 Any patient who does experience mild pain will likely have their doctor prescribe them pain medication for a short period of time during recovery.
 As with most procedures, the amount of pain and recovery experience will depend upon each individual person.

 A person interested in hair restoration, as mentioned throughout this article, needs to have a consultation as the cost of a procedure will vary based upon the needs of the patient, patient expectations, and desired outcomes.
-Traditionally, the FUE procedure will cost more than the FUT as the time, skill, and precision needed to extract
+Traditionally, the FUE procedure will cost more than the FUT as the time, skill, and precision needed to extract donor hair are much more compared to a FUT procedure where the doctor removes a straight line of the scalp and then harvests the hair from that strip which is no longer attached to the scalp.
+However, don’t discard the idea of FUE solely based on the notion that it may cost a significant amount more than FUT.
+More men are electing FUE these days which is causing doctors to lower their prices due to the increased demand.

 Which is right for you?